Code-Institute-Submissions/bookable/README.md

 ### Dev HTML

-Django infused with HTML, now that's powerful.
-Using template tags is so much fun with custom template tags, that's where the power is.
+Django infused with HTML; now that's powerful.
+Using template tags is so much fun with custom template tags.
+That's where the power is.

 <br>

 ### Dev CSS

-Custom CSS wasn't utilized very much as this whole project was built using Bootstrap 5.2 classes, and I'll say this; It was awesome!
+I didn't utilize custom CSS very much as this whole project uses Bootstrap 5.2 classes, and I'll say this; It was awesome!

 <br>

 ### Dev Django

-WoW Django, what is there not to say.
-Luckily I was pushed outside my comfort zone more than I could imagine.
-It's huge and yet now that I've been through this project, I feel I have just scratched the surface.
-One thing is certain, I learned a great deal about Django, I even dabled into making my own tag.
+WoW Django, what is there not to say?
+Luckily Django pushed me outside my comfort zone more than I could imagine.
+It's enormous, yet now that I've been through this project, I feel I have just scratched the surface.
+One thing is sure; I learned a great deal about Django; I even dabbled in making a custom tag.
 It was fun.

 From the very beginning of the project, it was essential to differentiate between the development and production environments.

-That is why I chose to opt for a common settings file for the project and separate dev/prod files inheriting everything from common but each with their variables depending on where the app is running.
+That is why I chose to opt for a shared settings file and separate dev/prod files inheriting everything else, each with its variables depending on where the app is running.
 I moved and renamed the settings.py file and made the necessary changes to the dependencies.

-Cloudinary wasn't straightforward and think integration with Django could be better.
-I could be missing something and with deadline coming up, unfortunatly I got no more time to dabble into Cloudinary.
+Cloudinary wasn't straightforward, and I think integration with Django could be better.
+I could be missing something, and with the deadline coming up, unfortunately, I got no more time to dabble in Cloudinary.

 Django until we meet again :)